 The CUA Office of Public Affairs offers assistance with publicizing events, research and other news via on- and off-campus news outlets.
-On-campus news outlets include This Week @ CUA and the Latest News, Highlights and Upcoming Events section of the CUA home page, which is managed by the Office of Public Affairs.
+On-campus news outlets include Home@CUA and the Latest News, Highlights, and Upcoming Events sections of the CUA home page, which is managed by the Office of Public Affairs.
 Public affairs staff also can seek off-campus publicity by sending out calendar items, media advisories and press releases to media outlets, trade publications and other venues that provide free news coverage and listings for campus events.
 In addition, public affairs staff can assist individual departments and schools with scheduling paid advertisements.

 For more information about various publicity outlets, deadlines and procedures to follow for seeking publicity, see guidelines below.

 NOTE: The Office of Public Affairs is the only office authorized to send out news releases to off-campus media on behalf of the university and individual schools, departments and programs.
 See below for guidelines on requesting calendar item notices or news releases intended to generate news coverage.

 Home@CUA is the internal home page for the University community.
 Events posted by authorized students, staff, and faculty on the Nest will automatically appear on Home@CUA.
 Campus News items posted in the Nest are monitored daily by the public affairs office; items of campus-wide interest will also be posted on Home@CUA.